-2 pm: When in the Finger Lakes, you need to sample wine!
+When in the Finger Lakes, you need to sample wine!
 Head to the Thirsty Owl, part of the Cayuga Lake Wine Trail, just 20 minutes outside of Seneca Falls.
-Grab lunch at their Bistro, open daily with crowd-pleasing options like truffle parm french fries, fresh fried mozzarella balls, sandwiches, and hot entrees like lobster mac and cheese.
+Grab lunch at their Bistro (check website for hours) with crowd-pleasing options like truffle parm french fries, fresh fried mozzarella balls, sandwiches, and hot entrees like lobster mac and cheese.
 The Bistro also serves fresh desserts prepared daily.
 Taking in views of beautiful Cayuga Lake will be the perfect cap to your weekend.
 (And don’t forget to pick up a few bottles before you head home.)

 From Albany: 3 hours